-On Tuesday and Wednesday of Land Grab Week, we build the stage, hang curtains, rig the house and backstage lights, and set up the chairs.
+Monday through Wednesday of Peace Week, we build the stage, hang curtains, rig house and backstage lights, and set up the chairs.

 This starts at about 10 am each day and continues until we are done.

 Come help us make the tent into a theater worthy of the name!
 Bring your cordless drills.
-On Wednesday we also set up the Amphitheater and the
+We also set up the Amphitheater and the

 Tent Openers/Closers –

-Every day, activities at the Performing Arts Pavilion begin at 8:30 am, and end after the final show of the evening.
+Most activities at the Performing Arts Tent begin around 8:00 am and end after the final show of the evening.

-If you are an early riser and your camp is not, have we got a job for you!
-We need someone each morning around 8 am to help open up our walls.
+We need help each morning around 8:00 am to help open up our walls.
+If you are an early riser and your camp is not, have we got a job

 Water Bearing –

-want to volunteer and only have a minutes to do so, we can use your help.
+want to volunteer and only have 10-15 minutes to do so, we can use your help.